Portugal Birding Tour: Birds, Wine & Culture

 A total of 145 bird species were recorded during the tour (three of these were “heard only”), along with a few other interesting animals, including European Pond Turtle, Granada (Iberian) Hare, European Rabbit, Red Fox, and European Fiddler Crab.
 Species lists are at the end of this report.
 We enjoyed wine tasting at five gorgeous vineyards, visited numerous impressive cultural sites, and soaked in some staggering landscapes.

-The beautiful vineyards of the Douro Valley provided a picturesque backdrop to part of our tour.
+The beautiful vineyards of the Douro Valley (Photo mat’s eye, Wikimedia Commons).

 Day 1, 18th October 2021.
 Arrival in Porto, Quinta de Aveleda wine tasting, travel to Pinhão